sony/nnabla/README.md

 pip install nnabla
 ```

 This installs the CPU version of NNabla.
-GPU-acceleration can be added by installing the CUDA extension with `pip install nnabla_ext-cuda`.
+GPU-acceleration can be added by installing the CUDA extension with `pip install nnabla-ext-cuda`.

 ## Features